Tasha Smith: Career

 In 2015, Smith made her directorial debut with the short film Boxed in, which premiered during the 19th Annual American Black Film Festival.
 In 2017, Smith directed the television film When Love Kills: The Falicia Blakely Story, starring Lil Mama and Lance Gross, based on a true story.
 It premiered to 1.6 million viewers, ranking as TV One's #1 original movie premiere of all time among all key demos.
 In October 2017, she also directed an episode in the BET drama anthology series Tales.
 Smith worked as Mary J. Blige's acting coach for her role in Mudbound.

 In 2019, Smith appeared in the comedy-drama film Dolemite Is My Name, and starred opposite Lisa Kudrow and Whitney Cummings in the Amazon comedy pilot Good People.
 Also that year, she directed episodes of Star, 9-1-1 and Black Lightning.
 In 2020, Smith directed the episode "Legacy" on the Starz TV series P-Valley.
 In 2021, Smith directed the Starz drama series Black Mafia Family.

 In 2022, it was announced that Smith will be starring in the Lee Daniels's horror/thriller The Deliverance with Mo'Nique, Andra Day, Omar Epps, and Miss Lawrence.
 In 2022, she had a recurring role during the third season of comedy-drama series, First Wives Club.
 The following year, Smith starred opposite Michelle Buteau in the Netflix comedy-drama series, Survival of the Thickest.
 She replaced Theresa Randle in the role of Theresa Burnett in Bad Boys: Ride or Die, which was released on June 7, 2024.

+In 2026, Smith directed the drama film, Tis So Sweet starring Taraji P. Henson for Netflix and starred in the comedy-drama Why Did I Get Married Again?, a sequel for Why Did I Get Married Too?.
+Later in 2026 she was announced as director for the comedy film Women Like Us starring Whoopi Goldberg, Jenifer Lewis, Vanessa Williams and Vivica A. Fox and produced by Barack Obama and Michelle Obama.